SaintPriest/MapleServer2/README.md

 All the progress was follow by author.

-Tested can run with Gms2
+Tested only can run with GMS2

 ## Customized details: